Best Concrete Mix For Garage Floor: The Ultimate Guide

 CONCRETE CONSTRUCTION

 2021 International Residential Code (IRC) specifies “Minimum Specified Compressive Strength” for garage floor slabs and recommends that the water to cement ratio be kept at 0.5 or lower.
-At this compressive strength level the garage slab can take all the load of your cars, furniture, what have you.

 However, a garage slab that is 6″ or thicker will need rebar reinforcement for providing adequate tensile strength.